boolean-uk/java-tdd-oop-bobs-bagels/src/main/java/com/booleanuk/core/README.md

 # Bob's Bagels OOP

+NOTES!
+- I have done Core and Extension 1-3
+- The classes printInventoryMenu and printInventoryBasket were created during the core part and are not a part of the requirements
+- I did overthink a lot in this exercise, I'm not happy with all parts at the end, I think it could be much more simplified.
+- There are some code duplications and I have commented "TODO:" on things I'm unsure about or things I think could be designed better.

 ## Core requirements
 - [x] #1 I'd like to add a specific type of bagel to my basket.